dadaismee/vs_blog/src/blog/phd-draft/index.md

 - **Coordination problems** arise when individuals or groups need to choose between multiple possible equilibria, creating ambiguity about which solution will be selected.
 These problems are central to strategic interaction because they reflect situations where all parties would benefit from making compatible choices but may struggle to agree on a single option.
 - **Cooperation problems**, on the other hand, highlight the conflict between individual rationality and collective benefit, where mutual cooperation yields a better outcome for all, but self-interest may lead to suboptimal results.
 Such challenges often require mechanisms to facilitate coordination or encourage cooperation, including social conventions or equilibrium selection techniques.
 Consequently, equilibrium concepts are fundamentally linked to coordination and cooperation problems because they model how rational agents arrive at stable solutions given others' strategies.

 Examples of coordination and cooperation problems include classic games like the Battle of the Sexes and the Prisoner's Dilemma.
+In the former, a husband and a wife coordinate on choosing a leisure activity where everyone is satisfied with the choice, and in the latter, two prisoners independently either defect or cooperate with each other by uncovering her partner in crime to an officer.
 The payoff matrices of these games are shown below[^payoff-matrix].

 [^payoff-matrix]: A payoff matrix is a mathematical representation that shows the possible outcomes for each combination of strategies chosen by the players.
 Achieving coordination often requires stabilizing communication to arrive at mutual agreement, especially when different individuals or groups have conflicting preferences.
 This need for a reliable mechanism to resolve coordination issues is crucial in many social contexts.

 $$
 \begin{array}{|c|c|c|}
 \hline
-& L & R \\
+& Football & Ballet\\
 \hline
-L & 2,1 & 0,0 \\
+Football & 2,1 & 0,0 \\
 \hline
-R & 0,0 & 1,2 \\
+Ballet & 0,0 & 1,2 \\
 \hline
 \end{array}
 $$